Zankoku-Okuno/blag/site/epigrams.md

 Perhaps the noise is actually internal structure.
 See videos [What Do Stars Sound Like?](https://www.youtube.com/watch?v=TbWyuJYybMA) and [Dominoes - HARDCORE Mode](https://www.youtube.com/watch?v=9hPIobthvHg).

+The world is much better modelled by the real numbers than by booleans.

 ### On Programming

 Code that varies together should stay together.